 After our first couple of meetings, I noticed however that we had set off with a slight misunderstanding about the budget which turned out to be a useful test of the robustness of this project’s motivations.
-He liked the whole DIY approach but for some reason, he thought the post production budget was a different thing.
-I told him that I planned on showing my film to several production companies, including Mandarin films (the production company that had produced "Brice de Nice, 3" for which I directed the behind-the-scenes documentary), and Alexis thought they were going to finance the music.
+He liked the whole DIY approach but for some reason, he thought the post-production budget was a different thing.
+I told him that I planned on showing my film to several production companies, including Mandarin films (that had produced "Brice de Nice, 3" for which I directed the behind-the-scenes documentary), and Alexis thought they were going to finance the music.
 He sent me an e-mail saying that with 70.000 euros we could probably do a great job.
 At that point I told him this wasn’t going to happen, not so much because I couldn’t go around and ask for money (which may or may not have been successful), but because it wasn’t the plan, it wasn’t the nature of this project.
 If I did go out and ask for money, and if I did manage to convince a production company to invest say 100.000 euros, then this would mean that post-production would have cost 5 times more than everything else.
 It made no sense.
-If we were going to ask for that kind of money, we might as well ask for 200 000 and start the whole shoot over, with better equipment and a crew.
+If we were going to ask for that kind of money, we might as well ask for 200.000 and start the whole shoot over, with better equipment and a crew.
 But then it would no longer be what I wanted it to be: a film that most people could do with their own normal savings.

 When explaining this to Alexis, I was worried he’d back out of the project.
-But he didn’t; instead, he was fully on-board and readjusted the game plan.
+But he didn’t; instead, he doubled-down, said he was fully on-board and readjusted the game plan.
 He would compose 80% of the music in virtual instruments, and would figure out a way to record the main pieces with real musicians on a tight budget.